Davin Bellamy

-Davin Jamaurie Bellamy (born December 27, 1994) is an American football defensive end for the DC Defenders of the XFL.
+Davin Jamaurie Bellamy (born December 27, 1994) is an American professional football defensive end for the DC Defenders of the United Football League (UFL).
 He played college football at Georgia.
-He signed with the Houston Texans after going undrafted in the 2018 NFL Draft.
+He signed with the Houston Texans after going undrafted in the 2018 NFL draft.

 Professional career

-Houston Texans
+Houston Texans (first stint)

 Bellamy signed with the Houston Texans as an undrafted free agent on May 11, 2018.
 He was waived on September 1, 2018, and was signed to the practice squad the next day.
 He signed a reserve/future contract with the Texans on January 7, 2019.
 The Texans waived him on August 31 during final roster cuts.

 Cincinnati Bengals

 On September 27, 2019, Bellamy was signed to the Cincinnati Bengals practice squad.
 His practice squad contract with the team expired on January 6, 2020.

 Houston Texans (second stint)

 On January 6, 2020, Bellamy was signed to the Houston Texans practice squad.
 He signed a reserve/future contract with the Texans on January 13, 2020.

 On September 5, 2020, Bellamy was waived by the Texans and signed to the practice squad the next day.
 He was placed on the practice squad/injured list on November 9 after having a benign cyst drained.
 His practice squad contract with the team expired after the season on January 11, 2021.